 I’ve brought together a collection of highly recommended and popular scuba diving books.
 They cover a wide variety of categories to suit your particular niche.

-In this post, we will examine a log book and describe several educational & reference books on scuba diving.
+In this post, we will introduce a logbook and describe several educational & reference books on scuba diving.

 - underwater explorer

 If you want to see books in other categories, just click on the topic in the list.

 Every diver needs a logbook to keep a record of the dives.

 - Comes in this attractive cover or 6 other designs

 - The three-ring binder fits the suggested inserts or PADI inserts

 - Water-resistant sturdy Cordura cover that zips shut to keep pages safe